 Touch base with your recruiter

 Stay in contact with your recruiter even when you are happy in your current role.
-You never know when situations may change and you will need their assistance again.
+You never know when a situation may change, and you will need their assistance again.
 A quick call or a comment on their social media posts will generally suffice.
-This helps recruiters stay up to date on what you are doing in your role, and it will keep you ‘top of mind’.
+These small tasks help recruiters stay up to date on what you are doing in your role, and it will keep you ‘top of mind’.

 Remember that your recruiter is always looking for great people and will be happy to have you recommend top-performers to them.

+The world has changed; your job situation may have changed too.
 Our recruiters always love helping qualified candidates move their career forward.
 Upload your CV, and search our job listings for roles that are relevant to your experience.
-Connect with one of us today!
+Connect with us today!